-Submit a cover letter describing your interest in and qualifications for the position, curriculum vitae, samples of your teaching evaluations and portfolio, and a one-page diversity statement addressing past and/or potential contributions to advancing diversity, equity, and inclusion through research, teaching and/or service.
-Department will request letters of recommendation from references listed in the application.
-Inquiries may be addressed to Joe Rode ([email protected]).
+Submit a cover letter, curriculum vitae, evidence of teaching performance, evidence of service excellence or a statement of service philosophy/interest (uploaded as service), a one page statement addressing past and/or potential contributions to advancing diversity, equity, and inclusion through research, teaching, and/or service.
+Department will request letters of recommendation from references listed in application.
+Inquiries may be directed to Belinda Cross at ([email protected]).

 Miami University is committed to creating an inclusive and effective teaching, learning, research, and working environment for all.

 For more information on Miami University’s diversity initiatives, please visit the Office of Institutional Diversity & Inclusion webpage.
 For more information on Miami University’s mission and core values, please visit the Mission and Core Values webpage.

 EO/AA Statement/Clery Act:Miami University, an Equal Opportunity/Affirmative Action employer, encourages applications from minorities, women, protected veterans and individuals with disabilities.
 Miami University prohibits harassment, discrimination and retaliation on the basis of age (40 years or older), color, disability, gender identity or expression, genetic information, military status, national origin (ancestry), pregnancy, race, religion, sex/gender, status as a parent or foster parent, sexual orientation, or protected veteran status in its application and admission processes, educational programs and activities, facilities, programs or employment practices.
 Requests for reasonable accommodations for disabilities related to employment should be directed to ADAFacultySt[email protected]